Educational methods

 Autonomous learning

-There’s more than attending lectures and practical sessions.
-Hasselt University has a unique approach to learning: guided by study instructions from the professors, you can study the subject matter more or less autonomously.
+Guided by study instructions from the professors, you must study part of the subject matter more or less autonomously.

-The following skills are indispensable to be successful in an educational system that includes autonomous learning:
+These skills are indispensable to be successful in autonomous learning:

 Self-regulation